 This has been building up since Survivor Series and this will be an instant classic.
 The addition of the SmackDown Women’s Championship is a nice touch here.

 Much like Kofi Kingston and Seth Rollins, Becky Lynch is way too over with the crowd to not put both belts on her.
 WWE might not want all the main titles to change hands here, but this is too good of an opportunity to pass up.

 It’ll be a long show but if you are a huge WWE fan it won’t matter.
 Every match on the main card will be fun to watch and if WWE makes the right call with the Universal, WWE and both Women’s championship matches, it can be a historic event.
 The tag and secondary title matches will also be fun to watch as well as Orton/Styles and HHH/Batista.

-Find a comfy chair to sit in becuase you’ll need it for this potential seven plus hour show.
+Find a comfy chair to sit in because you’ll need it for this potential seven-plus hour show.